sae220/hoc2022-md/boss_rotation.md

 # Unlock the Trap

 ## Step 1
-Now we have the chance to capture them!
-We need to align the 2 sections to open it!
+Now we have the chance to capture Time Agents!
+We need to align all 3 colored discs to reverse the polarity.

 #### ~ tutorialhint
 Rotate each section using the ``||hoc22.rotate <section> <direction> by <number>||`` blocks.
 Line up the colored paths between both sections.
 Once that's done, we should be able to finally put a stop to those Time Agents!